Can you imagine yourself teaching science to students, perhaps as a classroom teacher or as a TA in graduate school or

 - Receive lots of individualized support that prepares you to become an excellent teacher.

 - Develop deep content knowledge in your major.

-- Participate in structured field experiences that expose you to real classrooms and students throughout the program.
+- Participate in structured field experiences that expose you to real classrooms and students throughout the program, including an Interim of deep engagement with urban education.

 - Study off campus in Hawaii, India, Chicago, or Arizona, if you so choose.

 - Complete student teaching during your 8th or 9th semester.

 - Support, inspire, and teach youth.

 - Graduate ready to start an impactful career with marketable skills and a teaching license.

 - There is a shortage of science teachers in many places, so demand is high.